MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 Go to customization -> Entities -> Work Order /Agreement -> Fields -> Double-click on field for which required level need to reset -> Select field requirement -> Business Required.

 > [!Note]
-> This rule is implemented for the OOB required field on the Work Order and Agreement only.
+> This rule is implemented for the out-of-the-box required field on the Work Order and Agreement only.

 ## Checks For Active Agreements Having Past End Dates